United Anglican Church

 The United Anglican Church is a small American Continuing Anglican denomination formed in 2002 through the merger of the Traditional Episcopal Church (TEC) and the Anglo-Catholic Church in the Americas (ACTA).
-It has parishes in Pennsylvania, Delaware, and Virginia.
+It has parishes in Pennsylvania and Delaware.
 It also sponsors the Laud Hall Theological Seminary as an institution for theological education.
-The bishop of the United Anglican Church's Eastern Diocese is the Right Rev. Barry Yingling, CSSS.
 Its headquarters is in York, Pennsylvania.

+The bishop of the United Anglican Church's Eastern Diocese is the Rt.
+Rev. Barry Yingling, CSSS.
+He is the author of the Churchman's Ordo Calendar, published by Ashby Publishing.